 Next, we had workshops.
 One of my favourite sessions was the “Filming in a Home Kitchen” session, where our video producer had everyone draw a plan of their kitchen, and then show them where to place lights and cameras.

 We also had a headshot photography session, where bloggers could take (and pose for) headshot photos with not one but two photographers on hand for guidance.

-When guests weren’t in workshops or activities, there was a chance to relax and socialise.
-The Flea Retreat is honestly the sort of place you can go to not knowing ANYONE, and make a bunch of new friends.
+When the influencers weren’t in workshops or activities, there was a chance to relax and socialise.
+The Flea Retreat is honestly the sort of influencer event you can go to not knowing ANYONE, and make a bunch of new friends.

 We had guests playing games of pool, doing impromptu photo shoots, and just sitting by the fireside, chatting.
 This year’s event had a huge, 10-person hot tub that was perfect for a spot of relaxation.
 And of course, we were joined by Jaime from BioSculpture who was on hand with manicures for guests.

 Overall, I hope that the Flea Retreat provides people with three things:

 - A space away from home and the everyday routine to connect with your creativity